-Overview The Getchell Library building served as the third home for the University of Nevada, Reno main library from 1961 until 2008.
+Overview The Getchell Library building served as the third home for the University of Nevada, Reno's main library from 1961 until 2008.
 It was demolished in December 2013 to make room for the new Pennington Student Achievement Center.
-Collection contains materials relating to the history of the building, including specifications, remodel information, and cornerstone dedication.
+The collection contains materials relating to the history of the building, including specifications, remodel information, and cornerstone dedication.
 Additionally, the time capsule from the demolition of the building is also included.

-Abstract Includes papers and correspondence for the offices Getchell held; mines and mining prospects, principally with the development of the Betty O'Neal Mines at Betty O'Neal, Nevada, and the Gold Circle Consolidated Mines at Midas, Nevada; the Dan Tucker Mine at Frenchman's Station, Nevada; the Security Mining Company at Betty O'Neal; the Skykomish Copper Company at Index, Washington; and the Lost Cabin Mine at Alturas, California.
+Overview Nobel Hamilton Getchell (1875-1960) was a mining developer with interests in many western states.
+The collection includes correspondence for various mining claims in which Getchell had an interest; mines and mining prospects, principally with the development of the Betty O'Neal Mines at Betty O'Neal, Nevada, and the Gold Circle Consolidated Mines at Midas, Nevada; the Dan Tucker Mine at Frenchman's Station, Nevada; the Security Mining Company at Betty O'Neal; the Skykomish Copper Company at...

 Abstract Reminiscences about Noble H. Getchell, Steiner's discovery of what became the Getchell mine, and his autobiography, 1927-1935.